elicheamshapiro/Schularick_Taylor_2012_Replication.jl/README.md

 # By Eli Cheam Shapiro

 ## Overview
-The replication was project created for the Computational Economics PhD course taught by Dr. Florian Oswald at Sciences Po, Paris in the Fall semester of 2024: https://floswald.github.io/NumericalMethods/
+The replication is a project created for the Computational Economics PhD course taught by Dr. Florian Oswald at Sciences Po, Paris in the Fall semester of 2024: https://floswald.github.io/NumericalMethods/

 This repository contains a Julia-based replication of the seminal paper "Credit Booms Gone Bust: Monetary Policy, Leverage Cycles, and Financial Crises, 1870-2008" by Moritz Schularick and Alan M. Taylor (AER 2012), which examines the long-run relationships between credit growth and financial crises.
 This analysis includes data preparation, econometric modeling, and graphical results similar to those presented in the paper.